microlib-org/llm_microlibs/README.md

 It accepts a `forward_func` as a parameter, which could be any Python function, which accepts `input_ids` tensor and outputs `logits` tensor.

+You can use it with any model from `llm_microlibs` and even Huggingface Transformers, mistral, remotely called models.

 It also allows you get probability scores for sequences given by the user.

 [Read more](./llm_sampler/README.md)